radiantlogic-v8/documentation-new/documentation/data-analysis-guide/03-using-identity-data-analysis-command-line-tool.md

 ### Virtualizing the LDAP Source

 1. From the Main Control Panel > Settings tab > Server Backend > LDAP data sources, create a connection to your LDAP directory backend.
-Refer to the System Administration Guide if you need help with this step.
+Refer to the [RadiantOne System Administration Guide](/documentation/sys-admin-guide/01-introduction) if you need help with this step.

 2. From the Main Control Panel, Directory Namespace tab, click ![An image showing ](Media/newnamingcontext.jpg) (new naming context button).